 Expert hearing testing and treatment for children of all ages, including cochlear implant evaluation and hearing aid services

 Hearing loss interferes with a child’s brain development, can affect communication development, and can also affect everything from school performance to social relationships and emotional well-being.
-We provide evaluation and treatment for children with hearing loss and hearing disorders to help them hear and communicate to the best of their ability.
+Our pediatric audiologists provide evaluation and treatment for children with hearing loss and hearing disorders to help them hear and communicate to the best of their ability.

 Your child’s hearing can be tested at any age, including as a newborn.
 The earlier hearing loss is detected, the greater the chance for normal auditory brain development.
 Early diagnosis and treatment also improves your child's ability to develop his or her language and communication skills despite any hearing loss.

 As part of a comprehensive medical program based at a pediatric hospital that provides advanced, specialized care, our pediatric audiologists are experienced in treating complex cases, and recognize how hearing loss affects your child’s overall development.